 For farm-to-table comfort food and pick-up cocktails in Mount Pleasant: Fable Diner

-An East Van favourite beloved for its casual vibe and all-housemade comfort foods, Fable is offering a revised dine-in menu, an order-in-advance social distance brunch on weekends, plus a 20 percent discount for healthcare workers and first responders.
-Fable created its own in-house delivery to keep prices down and, if you’re picking up instead, you can sip on the very-Vancouver cocktails (such as a Kapow Caesar made with local gin or vodka) while you wait.
-Try Fable’s roast duck pancake, hot mess burger, or grilled cheezus (with or without pulled pork).
+An East Van favourite beloved for its casual vibe and all-housemade comfort foods, Fable sources local ingredients to craft its menu.
+After a pandemic-induced hiatus, the popular Prohibition weekend brunch is back in action, and the restaurant continues to offer a 20 percent discount for healthcare workers and first responders.
+Whether dining in or ordering out, try Fable’s roast duck pancake, hot mess burger, or grilled cheezus (with or without pulled pork).

 For seasonal small plates and organic wine near the Granville Bridge: Grapes & Soda